Temp work offers these permanent benefits

 You can get in the running for permanent employment.

-As Aaron Guerrero reports in the U.S. News article “10 Reasons to Take a Temporary Job,” oftentimes, employers hire high-performing temp workers when a fulltime position opens up.
+As Aaron Guerrero reports in the article “10 Reasons to Take a Temporary Job,” oftentimes, employers hire high-performing temp workers when a fulltime position opens up.
 That’s why it’s important to put your best foot forward, be willing to go the extra mile, and make yourself indispensable so you make a good impression on your manager.

 Finally, keep in mind that from an employer’s point of view, a temporary job is always better than no job at all.
 So if you want to avoid having gaps in your work history or demonstrate you have work experience when you’re a recent graduate, it’s advisable to speak with a recruiter who can help you find a temp position that fits your qualifications and work objectives.